benvaljean/benvaljean.github.io/_posts/2007-05-30-Registry_(Windows).markdown

                 Attachment Blocking
                 (Outlook)](Disable_Attachment_Blocking_(Outlook) "wikilink")
         -   Microsoft\\\\Windows\\\\CurrentVersion
+            -   Policies
+                -   Explorer
+                    -   NoResolveTrack: (0 or 1) If a shortcut is broken when double-clicked Windows will try to find it be default; set to 1 to disable this feature.
             -   Internet Settings
                 -   ProxyServer: Address for a proxy server for the Internet API